& Social Responsibility

 Nei nostri locali lavorano il 65% di donne

 No alla plastica, sì a legno e carta.

 Le nostre cannucce sono di pasta, ed i nostri locali sono arredati con pezzi

 “there is no planet B”

 Our aim is to make you eat drink to talk to dream as if a time machine had catapulted you into an old pre-war Florentine “shop-tavern”.
 Our premises are all made with original pieces of recovery.
 No Ikea, no new furniture, no industrial furniture, no tables or Metro chairs.
 All really Vintage.
-The search for these real antiques is spasmodic and engages us all year around for markets, we have a huge warehouse in Florence where we accumulate so many objects that we collect over time that will then go to furnish a room.
+The search for these real antiques is spasmodic and engages us all year around for markets, we have a huge warehouse in Florence where we accumulate so many objects that we collect over time that will then go to furnish a restaurant.

 Our fruit boxes of a Bergamo farmer become shelves or stools, just like the anchovy cans become chandeliers, the quays of a Chianti school become the tables of the Milan Navigli Prosciutteria, the marble grit tiles of a Villa of Fiesole decorate the back-bank of Siena, the shutters of a convent in Arezzo become table tops in Brescia and Florence, my grandmother’s marble dresser becomes a changing table in the Bologna bathroom.